semuconsulting/pynmeagps/README.md

 ## Parsing

-You can parse individual NMEA messages using the static `NMEAReader.parse(message)` function, which takes a string or bytes containing an NMEA message and returns a `NMEAMessage` object.
+You can parse individual NMEA messages using the static `NMEAReader.parse(message)` function, which takes a string or bytes containing an NMEA message and returns an `NMEAMessage` object.

+Note that latitude and longitude are parsed as signed decimal values for ease of use.
+Helper methods `deg2dms` and `deg2dmm` are available to convert decimal degrees to d°m′s.s″ or d°m.m′ display format.

+Attributes within repeating groups are parsed with a two-digit suffix (svid_01, svid_02, etc.).

-Accepts the following optional keyword arguments:
+The `parse()` function accepts the following optional keyword arguments:

 * `validate`: bitfield validation flags (can be used in combination):
 - `VALCKSUM` (0x01) = validate checksum (default)